Marie Hull

-Marie Hull (September 28, 1890 - November 21, 1980) was an American painter.
+Marie Hull (September 28, 1890 - November 21, 1980) was an American painter from Mississippi.
 Her work was exhibited in the United States and Europe.
 In her home state of Mississippi, October 22, 1975, was designated as Marie Hull Day.
 Some of her paintings are in the permanent collection of the Mississippi Museum of Art in Jackson, Mississippi.

 Early life

 Marie Hull was born on September 28, 1890, in Summit, Mississippi.
 Her father was Earnest Sidney Atkinson and her mother, Mary Catherine Sample.
 She had three siblings.
 Her maternal grandfather, a graduate of the Tulane University School of Medicine, "made drawings of Civil War battles."

 Hull was educated at McComb High School and the Higbee School in Memphis, Tennessee.
 She graduated from Belhaven College in Jackson, Mississippi with a Bachelor of Arts degree in music in 1909.
 After teaching piano lessons in Jackson, she took painting lessons from Aileen Philips and attended the Pennsylvania Academy of the Fine Arts in Philadelphia, Pennsylvania, where her professors included Hugh Breckenridge, Daniel Garber and William Merritt Chase.
 Later, she also attended the Colorado Springs Fine Arts Center, where her professors included John F. Carlson and Robert Reid and the Art Students League of New York, where she was taught by Frank DuMond.
 She also took painting lessons from Robert Vonnoh in Connecticut.